manikandan-kyyba/Finance/Readme.md

 When is the next premium due

 What is the equity value of my Universal Policy

-Thank you that’s all I want to know

 Thank you that is all I want to know